sonukuldeep/Weather_app_2.0/README.md

 A heartly thanks to romain-girou, the creator of the original app and weather api without whom this project would never have been possible.

+If you're cloning the app then don't forget to add *.env* file in root folder with weather api in it

 ## Acknowledgements

  - romain-girou the youtuber